Eagles Explorer Program

 Every year, thousands of international students study at American universities.
 Few of these students, unfortunately, ever have the opportunity to visit an American home, and even fewer get to really know an American family.

-With more international students on our campus every year, the Institute for International Studies (IIS) would like to help our international students to have the best experience possible while in this country and building friendships with Americans and their families is an important part of this experience.
+With more international students on our campus every year, the Center for Global Engagement (CGE) would like to help our international students to have the best experience possible while in this country and building friendships with Americans and their families is an important part of this experience.
 Therefore, we invite you to participate in the International Friendship Program (IFP), where we match international students with LHU faculty and staff members who have volunteered to share American culture and traditions.
 These volunteers, in turn, have the opportunity to learn about the student’s culture and customs, and perhaps even some of their language.

 Separation from family and familiar cultural patterns is often a very difficult and frustrating experience for international students.
 By helping our international students understand U.S. culture and offering friendship, volunteer hosts will ease the adjustment of our international students to Lock Haven and the United States.